-XI.
+VIII.
 Class Website

 The course website is an important resource for students.
-The daily agenda is posted to assist those who are absent and to help students keep track of our course of study.
+I provide daily recaps of class meetings to assist those who are absent and to help students keep track of our course of study.
 Students should add the site to the iPad home screen.